Getting Started with the Uptime.com Group Check

 group-behavior-reporting.png

-When you report on average uptime %, the check’s contact field becomes disabled, and the check does not issue alerts.
+When you report on average uptime percentage, the check’s contact field becomes disabled, and the check does not issue alerts.
 Additionally, a crossed-out bell icon in the UI signals notifications are not enabled.

-Please note: Real User Monitoring (RUM), Blacklist, Malware, SSL Certificate Expiry, and WHOIS/Domain Expiry checks are excluded from calculations for average uptime % reporting.
+Additional note on check types: Real User Monitoring (RUM), Blacklist, Malware, SSL Certificate Expiry, and WHOIS/Domain Expiry checks are excluded from calculations for average uptime percentage reporting.

 average-uptime_.png